 Copycat Lofthouse Sugar Cookies

 I know, I’m going a little crazy lately when it comes to these sugar cookies, but I just can’t help myself!
 They’re sooo good!
-I first made these back December, shared them in February and then again a few weeks ago for the base of these fruit pizzas.
+I first made these back December, shared them in February.
 It’s ridiculous how easy, customizable, yummy and kid-friendly they are.

 Did I mention they taste just like Lofthouse sugar cookies?
 Oh yeah!
 Sweet, soft, puffy and twice the size of your average sugar cookie… it just doesn’t get any better than this!
 Today I thought I’d share a few tips and tricks to making these amazing cookies.